nmerange/nmerange.github.io/_posts/2023-6-11-Understanding-Kant.md

 ## Trying to Understand Kant - Could there be such a thing is "Analytic _A priori_"?

-In Kant's book Ä critique of pure reason, he tried to outline the extent of possible human knowledge claims.
+In Kant's book "Critique of Pure Reason", he tried to outline the extent of possible human knowledge claims.
 One very interesting part of his work, though, distinguishes between _A priori_ knowledge and _A posteriori_ knowledge.

 So what does he mean by _A priori_ knowledge?